Chapter 9 Why Correlation Fails

 With benchmark \(t_X=0\),

-The directional matrices therefore expose strong dependence that the aggregated covariance cancels.
+The directional matrices expose strong dependence that the aggregated covariance can cancel.

 Asymmetric dependence refers to dependence that differs between the upper and lower regions of the joint distribution.